neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

   `Valuation::getEntitlement()` (`Valuation.php:116-123`) now clamps the calculated credit sum to a floor of `0` via `max(0, $total)`.
 This prevents negative entitlement totals from ever propagating to `Bundle.entitlement` or user interfaces.
 Verified by the live regression test `EvaluatorAuditTest::testAuditF6EntitlementCanGoNegative`.
 * **Revision (2026-09-18):** **F5 is resolved** —
   `HouseholdMember::test()` (`HouseholdMember.php:21-33`) now evaluates the child's **Family** via `$candidate->family->status()` instead of reading `leaving_on` / `rejoin_on` off the `Child` (where they do not exist). `HouseholdExists::test()` was updated to call the same `Family::status()` helper, so the "household is still active" predicate is no longer duplicated across the two rules.
 A departed social-prescribing household with *n* member records now evaluates to `0` (previously `7n − 7`); a household that has rejoined is credited again. **Entitlement-affecting** — see 4.2.
 Verified by the live regression tests `EvaluatorAuditTest::testAuditF5DepartedHouseholdStillCreditsMembers` and `EvaluatorAuditTest::testAuditF5RejoinedHouseholdCreditsMembersAgain`.
+* **Revision (2026-09-22):** **F17 is reclassified as BY DESIGN** —
+  Rule keys are intended to be unique across entities by design (e.g. `ChildIsUnderOne`, `FamilyIsPregnant`).
+Symmetrical or duplicated rule keys across different entity types are intentionally unsupported in `getPurposeFilteredEvaluations()`, as evaluation rule classes and keys are purpose-built and scoped to their specific entity domain.
+Documented in the audit and moved to the By Design table.

 Every finding records **how it was verified**. *Confirmed* means it was proven by running code or by inspecting the schema/migrations; *inferred* means it was established by reading only.